Posted: April 27th, 2012 | Author: Ben Caro| No Comments »

-A team of researchers in England wasted all our goddamn time determining which is the catchiest song ever made.
+A team of researchers in England wasted our time determining which is the catchiest song ever made.

-After carrying out “under-cover data collection in night clubs across the North of England,” which is what it seems they might be doing anyway whilst wasting all our goddamn time, they “did a musical analysis of a large subset of songs regarding the vocal performance on the recording as well as the structure of the songs,” so we can all assume they hit the karaoke clubs for sure.
+After carrying out “under-cover data collection in night clubs across the North of England,” which is coincidentally what most of the scientists did on their weekends, the scientists “did a musical analysis of a large subset of songs regarding the vocal performance on the recording as well as the structure of the songs.”

 Miraculously, the scientists found that UK residents were likely to sing along “if it is late at night, if it is a weekend and if the song has been in high up in the UK charts at some point.”
 What these scientists might discover if applying their brilliance to another field, such as quantum physics or neuroscience, we can only fear.

-“We hope that our study will inspire musicians of the future to crack the equation for the textbook tune,” opines musicology expert Dr Daniel Müllensiefen, who became really excited to use the phrase ‘textbook tune,’ a term he’d been hard at work refining for months (at night clubs across the North of England).
+“We hope that our study will inspire musicians of the future to crack the equation for the textbook tune,” opined musicology expert Dr Daniel Müllensiefen, who was probably really excited to use the phrase ‘textbook tune,’ a term he’d been hard at work refining for months (at night clubs across the North of England).

 The Top Ten Catchiest Pop Songs (As Determined by Dr. Müllensiefen’s Team in England)